omerbsezer/Generative_Models_Tutorial_with_Demo/README.md

 - **Prior Distribution**: "often simply called the prior, of an uncertain quantity is the probability distribution that would express one's beliefs about this quantity before some evidence is taken into account." (e.g. p(z))
 - **Posterior Distribution:** is a probability distribution that represents your updated beliefs about the parameter after having seen the data. (e.g. p(z|x))
 - **Posterior probability = prior probability + new evidence (called likelihood)**
+- **Probability Density Function (PDF)**: the set of possible values taken by the random variable
+- **Gaussian (Normal) Distribution**: A symmetrical data distribution, where most of the results lie near the mean.
 - **Bayesian Analysis**:
   - Prior distribution: p(z)
   - Gather data